kmoilane/birdnest/README.md

 And the deployed app can be viewed live at <a href="https://kmoilane.com/birdnest" target="_blank">kmoilane.com/birdnest</a>.

+I have set up a cronjob at my server which checks if api_caller.php is running and if not, it will run it.
+In api_caller.php there's an infinite loop that runs every 2 seconds, that gets the new snapshots of the drones, and handles the data received.
+This script keeps my database up to date, so that when ever someone enters the website, there will be up to date data from the last 10 minutes.

 ## Objective (briefly)

 _"Build and deploy a web application which lists all the pilots who recently violated the NDZ perimeter."_